 Mr. Stein is a Florida Supreme Court Certified Circuit Mediator.
 He regularly serves as a mediator in all types of patent, trademark, copyright, computer, and internet law cases and is a member of the International Trademark Association Panel of Trademark Mediators and of the American Arbitration Association Master Mediator Panel.
 Mark is also an arbitrator on the Commercial Arbitration Panel of the American Arbitration Association.

 Mr. Stein graduated with high honors from Florida State University (B.A., Phi Beta Kappa) in 1985 and received his law degree from the University of Florida in 1989.
 Following graduation, Mr. Stein went to work as a commercial litigator for Kozyak, Tropin, Throckmorton & Humphries and then for Mitrani, Rynor & Gallegos.
-In 1995, Mr. Stein joined Lott & Friedland, P.A. where he became a shareholder and practiced exclusively Intellectual Property law for fifteen years.
+In 1995, Mr. Stein joined Lott & Friedland, P.A. where he became a shareholder and practiced exclusively Intellectual Property law.
 He joined Higer Lichter & Givner, LLP as a partner in 2010 and established MARKSTEINLAW on January 1, 2015.